grokify/go-idmef/README.md

 ## Credits

-`timestamp.Timestamp` is based on code from `github.com/coreos/mantle` under the Apache 2.0 license.
+1. `timestamp.Timestamp` is based on code from [`github.com/coreos/mantle`](github.com/coreos/mantle) under the Apache 2.0 license and MIT compatible.
 This is a large, archived codebase with many dependencies.
+1. [`github.com/sergi/go-diff/diffmatchpatch`](https://github.com/sergi/go-diff/diffmatchpatch) is used during development to analyze failed test results.